Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - Employees are free to meet the top management of the company and discuss their job-related grievances that are resolved on the same day.

-- The company promotes an easy-going and friendly environment to its workers, so that they can work in harmony with their co-workers and supervisors.
+- The company promotes an easy-going and friendly environment for its workers so that they can work in harmony with their co-workers and supervisors.

 Non-discrimination on Various Grounds:

-No discrimination in terms of hiring remuneration, access to training as well as promotion, termination or retirement within the organisation is entertained on the following grounds:
+No discrimination in terms of hiring remuneration, access to training as well as promotion, termination, or retirement within the organization is entertained on the following grounds: